Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 The `Defaults rootpw` is so that you use the root password instead of your user password for sudo.

 ## Bootloader.
-This step will be based off of which bootloader you decided to partition your hard drive for.
+Here is a little choose your own adventure bit for this install guide.
+There are two commonly boot loaders that people tend to install.
+Choose the one you prefer and forget about the other one.

+Systemd-Boot.
+(Hard Mode)<br>
+This bootloader is what I would recommended you as the packages are preinstalled onto system during install.

+GRand Unified Bootloader / GRUB.
+(Easy Mode)<br>
+This bootloader is the most common across most distro's and has the most documentation.<br>

 If you chose to install GRUB then ONLY do 15a.<br>
 If you chose to install Systemd-Boot then ONLY do 15b.

 ### 15a.
 GRUB.
 (Linux dual boot/Easy Mode)
 a.
-Run `pacman -S grub efibootmgr os-prober` to install the necessary packages.<br>
+Run `pacman -S grub efibootmgr` to install the necessary packages.<br>
 b.
 Run `grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB` to inject and install GRUB to your system.<br>
 c.
 Run `grub-mkconfig -o /boot/grub/grub.cfg` to generate the configuration files.